 The GreatSchools Rating is a simple tool that helps you compare schools based on test scores and other available data, including student academic growth and college readiness.
-GreatSchools is always working to improve the rating and add more information when state education agencies make school quality data publically available.
+GreatSchools is always working to improve the rating and add more information when state education agencies make school quality data publicly available.

 The GreatSchools Rating is on a 1-10 scale, where 10 is the highest and 1 is the lowest.
 Ratings are broken down into three categories: ratings 1-3 signal that the school is “below average,” 4-7 indicate “average,” and 8-10 are “above average.”
 Ratings for these categories are shown in red, yellow and green (respectively) to help you see the distinctions.